dmeulen/dotvim/README.md

 dotvim
 ======

-Use vimod to manage vim plugins ( https://github.com/tpope/vim-pathogen.git is required ).
+Use vimod to manage vim plugins.

 Installation